kreauniv/comp308/source/stacks-and-scope.rst

 be given a spurious meaning.

-Programming languages which give meaning to such programs are said to have "dynamic scoping".
+Programming languages which give meaning to such programs are said to have ":index:`dynamic scoping`".
 The word "dynamic" here refers to the fact that as the program is running, the symbol :rkt:`y` takes on different values and the meaning being attributed by the interpreter to the :rkt:`y` within the first block is "whatever value :rkt:`y` happens to have **right now**".

 That global variables are a bad idea is quite easily argued -- two different parts of a large program accidentally using the same symbol to refer to